Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Virtual-WAN-Resources.md

 ## Additional considerations

 If you are using [archetype exclusions][archetype_exclusions] or [custom archetypes][custom_archetypes] in your code, make sure to not disable DDoS or DNS policies if you require policy integration using this module.
-The relationship between the resources deployed and the Policy parameters is dependent on [specific policy assignments](#policy-assignment-configuration) being used.
+The relationship between the resources deployed and the policy parameters are dependent on [specific policy assignments](#policy-assignment-configuration) being used.

 ## Next steps